iLVL-Key/FFXI/addons/Bars/readme.md

 ------

 ## Changelog

+Version 4.5
+- Added Treasure Hunter tracking via monster debuff icons.
+- Added `clear_action_delay_for_rolls` option.
+Allows you to set a different delay for clearing roll actions from the Self Action bar (ie you want the results to show a little longer than usual).
+- Added `aggro_list_highlight` icon.
+Used withe the Aggro List to highlight which mob you are targeting.
+- Added `show` options to the Focus Target Bar and Sub Target Bar sections allowing you to turn off these bars.
+- Added results for Cutting Cards.
+- Adjusted Aggro List to display current target of monsters correctly when in Besieged (all monsters can be engaged by all players).
+- Adjusted Monster Debuffs to better handle no effect messages.
+Will now add the debuff icon if one does not already exist.
+- Adjusted Action Results for Wild Card to display the actual roll number at the end of the result.
+- Fixed Monster Level option calling for Wide Scan in town zones when it should not be.
+- Fixed Light Shot Sleep timer.
+- Fixed missing results for Energy Drain/Steal.

 Version 4.4.5
 - Added `bottum_up` options to Party 2 & 3 Actions.
 This allows matching with the XIVParty addons alliance layout when less than a full party.